 In March of 1987, Sager relocated from Chicago to Michigan City, Indiana and moved into the facility that it continues to occupy today.

 In 1999, the business was sold by George J. Congreve to a group of local investors led by Michael Brennan and Peter Pairitz and the company’s name was changed to Sager Metal Strip Company, LLC.
 Today, Sager employs 40 employees and credits its success to the efforts of those employees, especially those who have shared many years with the company.
-Jerry Eapmon, C.S.
-Jogger, Danny Munoz, Mark Stefanko, Mike Stefanko, and Brian Thorp have all been with Sager for over 15 years and continue to be a key reason that Sager is so successful.
-The General Manager, Jerry Eapmon, has been with Sager for 31 years.
+Danny Munoz over 30 years, Mark Stefanko, Mike Stefanko, and Brian Thorp have all been with Sager for over 20 years and continue to be a key reason that Sager is so successful.
+The General Manager, Jerry Eapmon, has been with Sager for 41 years.

 In the past five years, more than half of Sager product sales have been exported to customers outside of the United States.
 Sager’s conveyor systems are installed around the world in places like Argentina, Australia, Brazil, Canada, China, Denmark, Germany, Mexico, Poland, Russia, Saudi Arabia, Slovakia, South Africa, Spain, Tunisia, and Venezuela.
 There is a very good chance, in fact, that a can in your refrigerator or pantry has been moved by one of Sager’s beverage can conveyors, either during the manufacturing or filling processes.